-The outline the Victorian Government's principles and objectives, key service delivery requirements and minimum performance and reporting standards for Victorian Government-funded AOD programs and services.
+The Alcohol and other drug (AOD) program guidelines outline the Victorian Government's principles and objectives, key service delivery requirements and minimum performance and reporting standards for Victorian Government-funded AOD programs and services.

 The guidelines are to be used to inform the delivery of Victorian Government-funded programs and services that aim to reduce AOD-related harm.
 These initiatives also contribute to the department's overall aim of improving the health and wellbeing of all Victorians.

 The guidelines should also be used by Boards of Management of agencies delivering services and programs to contribute to continuous quality improvement processes and improving health outcomes for clients over time.